adeleke123/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. Local variables -> Create a script that lists all local variables and environment variables, and functions.
 6. Local variable -> Create a script that creates a new local variable.
 Name: BEST and Value: School
 7. Global variable -> Create a script that creates a new global variable.
 Name: BEST and Value: School
+8. Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE.